 The World Cup preparations have seen Qatar look to build its way to further economic success.
 The new city of Lusail, located near Doha, lies at the heart of the changes.
 The city will eventually accommodate as many as 200,000 people at the heart of a $200 billion infrastructure development program.

-Despite indications of a more tolerant attitude, the government keeps a stronghold over the TV and internet.
-The state-owned broadcaster Al-Jazeera avoids any criticism of the state or government.
+Despite indications of a more tolerant attitude, the government keeps a stronghold over TV and the internet.
+The state-owned broadcaster Al-Jazeera avoids any criticism of the state or government in Qatar.

 Internet filters block any pornographic material or material deemed to be offensive to Islam.
 In the 2019 Worldwide Press Freedom Index by Reporters without Borders, Qatar came 128th out of 180 countries.